 USDA just published new household income limits for the 502 Guaranteed Loan program.
-The newly increased income limits will be in place for the remaining part of 2018, and likely most of 2019.
+The newly increased income limits will be in place for the remaining part of 2023, and into most of 2024.

-Income limits for standard households of 1-4 members are currently set at $82,700 for most the locations around the U.S. For larger households with 5+ members the income limits increase to $109,150.
+Income limits for standard households of 1-4 members are currently set at $110,650 for most locations around the U.S. For larger households with 5+ members, the income limits increase to $146,050.
 Again, these limits are based on most standard locations.

 More expensive, or “high-cost” housing locations especially California, Fla, CO, VA, etc may permit income limits much higher.
 Buyers can look up their income limits by using the USDA income calculator here.